vicompany/Front-end-Guidelines/README.md

-# Front-end at VI Company - Work in Progress
+# Front-end at VI Company

 _All code in any code-base should look like a single person typed it, no matter how many people contributed._